Earle Nelson: Pathology

 Though there are many extant documents regarding Nelson and his trial, few of them contain psychiatric information regarding his pathology.
 During Nelson's incarceration leading up to his trial, he was examined by Dr. Alvin T. Mathers, chief of the psychiatric ward and Winnipeg General Hospital, on five separate occasions between July 27 and October 24, 1927.
 Based on these sessions, Mathers testified in court: "I did not find any evidence that to me would constitute insanity."

 Historical significance

-Nelson was the first serial murderer in American history whose crimes were subject to widespread media attention in newspaper, national magazines, and the then-new medium of the radio.
+Nelson was the first serial murderer in American history whose crimes were subject to widespread media attention in newspapers, national magazines, and the then-new medium of radio.
 His crimes and trial received international media attention, appearing in newspapers across the United States, Canada, and Australia.
 Nelson's confirmed murder count, which exceeded twenty, remained a record high for nearly fifty years until the discovery of Juan Corona's crimes in 1971.
 According to crime historians Harold Schechter and David Everitt, Nelson was the first serial sex murderer in twentieth-century America.

 Victims

-Though Nelson refused to admit to any of the crimes of which he was accused, he has been linked to a total of 22 murders that occurred between 1926 and 1927; his victims consisted near-exclusively of women, along with one male infant child.
+Though Nelson refused to admit to any of the crimes of which he was accused, he has been linked to a total of 22 murders that occurred between 1926 and 1927.
+His victims were all women, with the exception of one male infant.